Yes, jeans are business casual. But not all jeans are business casual. Follow a few guidelines to ensure your jeans are acceptable for business.

 We specialize in manufacturing a wide range of fit options designed to help men solve fit problems and improve the fit of their jeans.

-Business leaders began wearing jeans while doing business
+Business leaders popularized wearing jeans while doing business

 Steve Jobs wearing jeans on stage to introduce Apple products was a turning point for jeans being accepted in business settings.
 Today, business leaders, like Jeff Bezos and Mark Zuckerburg wear jeans when presenting business ideas to the world.